Qianlong Emperor

 The Qianlong Emperor (25 September 1711 – 7 February 1799), also known by his temple name Emperor Gaozong of Qing, personal name Hongli, was the fifth emperor of the Qing dynasty and the fourth Qing emperor to rule over China proper.
-He reigned officially from 1735 until his abdication and retired in 1796, but retained ultimate power subsequently until his death in 1799, making him one of the longest-reigning monarchs in history as well as one of the longest-lived.
+He reigned officially from 1735 until his abdication and retirement in 1796, but retained ultimate power subsequently until his death in 1799, making him one of history's longest-reigning and longest-lived monarchs.

 The fourth and favourite son of the Yongzheng Emperor, Qianlong ascended the throne in 1735.
 A highly ambitious military leader, he led a series of campaigns into Inner Asia, Burma, Nepal and Vietnam and suppressed rebellions in Jinchuan and Taiwan.
-The most significant of his campaigns were directed against the Dzungars, bringing Xinjiang under Qing rule.
-During his lifetime, he was given the deified title Emperor Manjushri by the Qing's Tibetan subjects.
-Domestically, Qianlong was a major patron of the arts as well as a prolific writer.
-He sponsored the compilation of the Siku Quanshu (Complete Library of the Four Treasuries), the largest collection ever made of Chinese history, while also overseeing extensive literary inquisitions that led to the suppression of some 3,100 works.
+The most significant of the campaigns conquered Xinjiang from the Dzungar Khanate.
+He ordered the Dzungar genocide.
+He was given the honorific title Emperor Manjushri in Qing Tibet.
+Domestically, Qianlong was a major patron of the arts and a prolific writer.
+He sponsored the compilation of the Siku Quanshu (Complete Library of the Four Treasuries), the largest collection ever made of Chinese history, and oversaw extensive literary inquisitions that suppressed some 3,100 works.

-In 1796, Qianlong abdicated after 60 years on the throne out of respect towards his grandfather, the Kangxi Emperor, who ruled for 61 years, so as to avoid usurping him as the longest-reigning Qing emperor.
-He was succeeded by his son, who ascended the throne as the Jiaqing Emperor but ruled only in name as Qianlong held on to power as Emperor Emeritus until his death in 1799 at the age of 87.
+In 1796, Qianlong abdicated after a 60 year reign to allow his grandfather, the Kangxi Emperor, to remain the longest-reigning Qing emperor at 61 years.
+Even after being succeeded by his son, the Jiaqing Emperor, Qianlong continued to rule as Emperor Emeritus until dying in 1799 at the age of 87.

-Qianlong oversaw the High Qing era, which marked the height of the dynasty's power, influence, and prosperity.
-During his long reign, the empire had the largest population and economy in the world and reached its greatest territorial extent.
-At the same time, years of exhaustive campaigns severely weakened the Qing military, which coupled with endemic corruption, wastefulness in his court and a stagnating civil society, ushered the gradual decline and ultimate demise of the Qing empire.
+Qianlong ruled at the end of the High Qing era, the zenith of the dynasty's power, influence, and prosperity.
+At the same time, military weakness after constant warfare, endemic corruption, inefficiency in the imperial court and a stagnating civil society ushered in the gradual decline and ultimate demise of the Qing empire.